The Six Nations rugby championship is here!

 If a team wins all five of its matches, it is called a Grand Slam, but to win a Grand Slam is very hard.

 Wales men won the Six Nations by completing the Grand Slam in 2019, and England's women won the Grand Slam two years in a row in 2019 and 2020.

 The 'Triple Crown' is a special prize that only the four home unions - England, Scotland, Wales and Ireland - are able to win.

 A team can only win the triple crown if they beat all three of the other home sides.

-But winning the triple crown doesn't always mean you win the Six Nations.
+Although it gives a team a great chance of overall success - winning the triple crown doesn't always mean you win the Six Nations.